tombigel/detect-zoom/README.md

 * _Open Issue: Firefox returns `zoom` and `devicePixelRatio` the same.
 Still looking for a solution here._
 * Started versioning - this is version 1.0.0

-2013/2/15
+2013/1/27
-* Added a fix for IE10 Metro (or whatever MS calls it these days..) by [@stefanvanburen](https://github.com/stefanvanburen)
+* Added a fix to Mozilla's (Broken as I see it - https://bugzilla.mozilla.org/show_bug.cgi?id=809788) implementation of window.devicePixel starting Firefox 18

-* Minor version bump to 1.0.1
+2013/1/26
-* Added minimized version
+* Repository moved here

-2013/2/25
+* Refactored most of the code
-* Fixed a missing 'else' between ie8 and ie10 detection
+* Removed support for older browsers
-* Minor version bump to 1.0.2
+* Added support for AMD and CommonJS

 Help Needed
 ------